software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-testing.md

 ## Caveats
 ### 1. Test collecting
-`test-cairo1` will collect all tests ending with `.cairo`, since there's no distinction between cairo 0 and cairo 1 files in terms of extension right now.
+`test-cairo1` will collect all tests ending with `.cairo` since there's no distinction between cairo 0 and cairo 1 files in terms of extension right now.

 That means that you will either have to specify a regex to match your test names (see [command reference](../../cli-reference.md#test-cairo1)), or keep them in a separate directory to avoid syntax errors.